rumseyarizona/VLSI-Final-507/Neural_Branch_Prediction_Module/README.txt

 PicoRV32 Neural Branch Predictor + SRAM Macro Integration
 =========================================================

 This folder contains the source files required to reproduce the PicoRV32-based SoC implementation with a custom perceptron-inspired branch predictor and an integrated Sky130 2 KB SRAM hard macro.
+It also contains images of key results and logs of completed runs.

 Project Overview
 ----------------